act-rules/act-rules.github.io/_rules/text-contrast-enhanced-09o5cg.md

 #### Failed Example 10

 The first `p` element has a contrast ratio of 12.6:1.
-The second `p` element contains an example of the Helvetica font, which has a contrast ratio of 6.4:1.
+The second `p` element, which contains an example of the Helvetica font, has a contrast ratio of 6.4:1.
 Because this provides information, and not only for aesthetic purposes, this is not considered [purely decorative][].

 ```html
 <p style="color: #333; background: #FFF;">